andreaczhang/job_board/README.md

 # job_board
-Job dashboard to understand how I apply for jobs
+Job dashboard to understand how I apply for jobs.
+The actual organizations are anonymized.